Asking Questions after School: What are the right ones to ask and get some answers?

 Just remember, keep it short because your kids will lose interest pretty fast so get the key questions in there fast and save the rest for later.
 Vary it up each day if you can and add your own!

+Asking Questions after school is an art form not a science so make it up as you go along!
 I’m trusting you, my faithful readers to come up with much more ingenious ways to ask your kids about their day.
-Please share them here in the comments and I might even write a follow up later in the year!
+Please share them here in the comments and I might even write a follow up later in the year.